quantum-kittens/quantum-kittens.github.io/_posts/2022-06-13-CHAPTER-2-Story-Schrödinger-Day.md

 Luna teetered on the edge of a branch, hanging close to the statue.
 Hanging *precariously* close to the decorative contraption that was the most important part of the occasion, more so than the celebratory snack: a glitter machine atop Schrödinger’s hat.

 You see, the townscats of Whiskerton enjoyed uncertainty.
 They also enjoyed shiny things.
-Each year, as a signal to commence the founding day celebrations, a flurry of glitter was released over the statue.
+Each year, as a signal to commence the Foundation Day celebrations, a flurry of glitter was released over the statue.

 The glitter machine consisted of a single marble connected to two glitter vials.
 During the opening ceremony, a designated councilcat looked directly at the marble.
 The marble turned either red or blue, and one of the vials would pop open depending on the marble's color, showering colored glitter on their town's beloved founder.
-In the days leading up to the holiday the townscats greatly enjoyed debating which of the two colors would be released.
+In the days leading up to the holiday, the townscats greatly enjoyed debating which of the two colors would be released.
 This year, a green glitter vial was linked to the marble's red, and a purple glitter vial was linked to the marble's blue.

 Forget the evening snack; if Luna damaged the glitter machine, the celebrations would be ruined.
 Arya shouted to Luna, but of course, at that moment, Luna's whole world consisted solely of the purple feather.
 There was no room for admonishments, glitter machines, or even other cats.